 12. Sippin’ Santa at Julep

 From the same company behind Miracle Pop-Up Bars, comes a tiki-inspired Christmas pop-up called Sippin’ Santa.
 Double the themes, double the fun!
 This pop-up is located at one of my favorite bars in Kansas City, Julep, which is normally a whiskey bar.
 The space is transformed into a fun and kitschy island oasis of Christmas.
 The drinks are strong and delicious.
 They also serve some themed snacks.
-Sippin’ Santa will be open for the month of December 2021 and reservations will be open soon here.
+Sippin’ Santa is usually open for the month of December and reservations can be made here.

 And there you have some incredible pop-ups and themed bars in Kansas City to check out the next time you’re in town.
 If you are looking for more great local places for a cocktail, I would suggest checking out the Mercury Room or John Brown’s Underground (Lawrence, KS).
 Cheers!